-A close result in a race or contest.
-More recently, the name of a cosmetic surgery procedure.
+A nip and tuck race race or contest is one with close result.
+More recently, 'Nip and tuck' has been adopted as the name of a cosmetic surgery procedure.

 It's top-to-toe cosmetic surgery [for Liz Taylor's character] at an expensive European clinic to take the sag out of a failing marriage.
 Liz emerges porcelain pretty, accompanied by Keith Baxter playing Roddy McDowell (he's had a bit of the nip and tuck at the clinic too).

 The earlier usage is a little more difficult to understand as the connections between both words 'nip' and 'tuck' and the 'close result' meaning of the phrase aren't easy to see.
 There is an earlier expression 'rip and tuck'.
 This has a different meaning - something akin to 'fast and loose', but it is hard to imagine that the two phrases are unrelated.
 'Rip and tuck' is first found in James Kirke Paulding's Westward Ho!, 1832: